 Chapter 23: Papyrus and Poetry

 Number One was a round man in his 30s who named his waste and made jokes about its adventures downstream.
 One night, Kochanski heard the splash and waited near the outhouse as the large man’s steps grew louder approaching him.
-In one of his last killings. his knife silenced that uproariously wicked voice.
+Then his knife silenced that uproariously wicked voice.

-Then he pulled together a disorganized group of young men into a legitimate business, Dew vodka got its first distillery.
+Afterwards, he pulled together their disorganized group of young men into a legitimate business.
+Dew vodka got its first distillery.

-“The blood now runs clear,” his hometown priest said.
+“The blood now runs clear,” his hometown priest told him.

-On the main road, his car picked up speed and sped away.
+The priests in Chicago were strangers, as anonymous as the cars that now sped by him on the main road.
 His place was a condo in a tall tower of similar cells: no laughter of children, no dogs barking, no clatter of dishes, no raised voices of a couple having a minor argument that extinguished itself as quickly as it started — the same one they had many times before — nothing, just silence and thick walls.

-How did the Marions pay for it all, private schools and a nanny?
-Alex had no steady work.
-He wondered the worst about Callie.
+How did the Marions pay for it all, he thought, private schools and a nanny?
+Neither had steady work.
+Was something up between Sichet and Callie?
 But she was not that type of young woman, beautiful on the outside and cold inside, an actress who could make rich men like Sichet forget that she had no feelings for them.